Reseller permit - Denial of application or revocation of permit

 The Department must comply with WAC 458-20-10202 and the Administrative Procedures Act (RCW Chapter 34.05) when conducting an appeal of a reseller permit denial or revocation.
 The law requires our Department to maintain a record of the appeal.
 The law also prohibits the reviewing officer from having any contact with either party outside the presence of the other party.
 The administrative law judge at our Department will issue a written order based upon this record.
 This order is the Department’s final decision.

-How do I request an appeal of a denial or revocation of a reseller permit?
+How to request an appeal of a denial or revocation

 If the Department has issued an initial order denying or revoking a reseller permit, you may appeal that order to the Administrative Review and Hearings Division.
 The initial order will include written instructions on how to request an appeal.
 Keep in mind that you must request an appeal within 21 days from the date of the initial order; otherwise the initial order will become final.

 You may submit a request for appeal to the Administrative Review and Hearings Division by either (1) sending a written request (by U.S. Mail, email, or fax) or (2) by telephoning us.
 Our contact information is as follows: